About Early Links

 To be successful in this position you will:

-- Have a relevant degree qualification or previous experience
+- Have a relevant tertiary qualification in psychology (bachelor or higher) and registration with AHPRA

 Please note that this position will require you to have a working with children check, NDIS worker screening check, first aid certificate & CPR, and driver’s license.
 If you do not currently have these that’s ok, but you’ll need to have them before you start.